MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/attribute-properties-configure-attribute-types.md

 ---
-title: "Configure Attribute Types | Microsoft Docs
+title: "Configure Attribute Types | Microsoft Docs"
 description: Learn about the many attribute types that help classify an attribute in terms of business functionality." ms.date: 05/02/2018 ms.prod: sql